syncfusion-content/maui-docs/MAUI/TreeView/checkbox.md

 # Checkbox in .NET MAUI TreeView (SfTreeView)

-SfTreeView provides support for loading [CheckBox]() in each node and enables users to check/uncheck the corresponding node.
-So, you should add a checkbox in the [ItemTemplate](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.TreeView.SfTreeView.html#Syncfusion_Maui_TreeView_SfTreeView_ItemTemplate) of the `SfTreeView` and bind the [IsChecked]() property of the [TreeViewNode](https://help.syncfusion.com/cr/maui/Syncfusion.TreeView.Engine.TreeViewNode.html).
+The `SfTreeView` provides support for loading `CheckBox` in each node and enables users to check/uncheck the corresponding node.
+So, you should add a CheckBox in the [ItemTemplate](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.TreeView.SfTreeView.html#Syncfusion_Maui_TreeView_SfTreeView_ItemTemplate) of the `SfTreeView` and bind the `IsChecked` property of the [TreeViewNode](https://help.syncfusion.com/cr/maui/Syncfusion.TreeView.Engine.TreeViewNode.html).

-## Working with Checkbox in BoundMode
+## Working with CheckBox in BoundMode

-When populating treeview nodes from [ItemsSource](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.TreeView.SfTreeView.html#Syncfusion_Maui_TreeView_SfTreeView_ItemsSource), accessing or modifying checked items can be achieved using [CheckedItems]() property.
+When populating treeview nodes from [ItemsSource](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.TreeView.SfTreeView.html#Syncfusion_Maui_TreeView_SfTreeView_ItemsSource), accessing or modifying checked items can be achieved using `CheckedItems` property.

-SfTreeView facilitates the checking of multiple items by binding the [CheckedItems]() property from view model with `ObservableCollection<object>` type.
+The SfTreeView facilitates the checking of multiple items by binding the `CheckedItems` property from view model with `ObservableCollection<object>` type.

 N> Set the [ItemTemplateContextType](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.TreeView.SfTreeView.html#Syncfusion_Maui_TreeView_SfTreeView_ItemTemplateContextType) as `Node` in order to bind the `TreeViewNode.IsChecked` property to `CheckBox` within the `ItemTemplate`.
 To know more about `ItemTemplateContextType` click [here](https://help.syncfusion.com/maui/treeview/appearance#bindingcontext-for-itemtemplate).

-N> TreeView process and sets [TreeViewNode.IsChecked](()) based on `CheckedItems` only during the binding of `ItemsSource`.
+N> TreeView process and sets `TreeViewNode.IsChecked` based on `CheckedItems` only during the binding of `ItemsSource`.

 {% tabs %}
-{% highlight xaml %}
+{% highlight xaml tabtitle="MainPage.xaml" hl_lines="17 19 36 37 38" %}
     <?xml version="1.0" encoding="utf-8" ?>
     <ContentPage xmlns="http://schemas.microsoft.com/dotnet/2021/maui"
              xmlns:x="http://schemas.microsoft.com/winfx/2009/xaml"